Program: Expedition Leader Training

 Have you ever tried Costa Rican food?
 It’s a mix of the best of Latin American and Caribbean cuisine, big on freshness and even bigger on flavour.
 When not in jungle camps, you’ll get the chance to sample classic dishes like ceviche, gallo pinto and some of the world’s best coffee.

 In the jungle, cooking is done the old school way – over an open fire.
 Without fire, you don’t eat, and in an environment where it rains heavily most days, cooking can be one of the biggest challenges.
 The jungle diet features rice, beans, oats and pulses, along with whatever fresh vegetables can be carried and stored in camp.
 You’ll have to plan the logistics of providing for the team for extended periods when the nearest fridge is many miles away.
-Part of the fun is to come up with diverse and tasty recipes using quality ingredients, as is supplementing your diet with fresh-caught fish, or discovering the 1000 ways to cook porridge… we do hope you like porridge.
+Part of the fun is to come up with diverse and tasty recipes using quality ingredients, as is discovering the 1000 different ways to cook porridge… we do hope you like porridge!

 Vegetarian and vegan diets are easy to cater for as animal products don’t get on well in the tropical heat.